Poetic Expressions

 However, in some places, nature is on hold.

-Too many children grow up surrounded by concrete, with practically no flowers to capture their imagination.
+Many children grow up surrounded by concrete, with practically no flowers to capture their imagination.

 One handsome butterfly whispered,